openearth/sealevel/notebooks/analysis/gtsm/README.md

 # Methods
 To generate this dataset we have run a tidal model (GTSM v4.0) for 19 years.
-This multi-decadal reanalysis of tides allows to separate the tidal component from other sea level fluctuations.
+This multi-decadal reanalysis of tides allows separating the tidal component from other sea-level fluctuations.
 See [1, 2] for a discussion on this topic.

 The equilibrium ampltiude is computed as:
 ``` python
 abs(0.69 * 20 * (3 * sin(deg2rad(lat))**2 - 1)) / 1000
 ```
-This assumes an all water, elastic earth and no self attraction.
+This assumes an all water, elastic earth, and no self attraction.

-Using this dataset we fit, using an ordinary least squares approach, the nodal tidal amplitude and phase.
+Using this dataset we fit, using an ordinary least squares approach, the nodal tidal amplitude, and phase.
 Details of this analysis can be found in the corresponding notebook [3].

 The results have not been validated or published, so please use this